oracle/graal/substratevm/README.md

 You can specify the main entry point, i.e., the application you want to create the image for.
 For more information run `mx native-image --help`.

-Native image generation is performed by a Java program that runs on JDK 8 with JVMCI.
+Native image generation is performed by a Java program that runs on a JVMCI-enabled JDK.
 You can debug it with a regular Java debugger.
 Use `mx native-image --debug-attach` to start native image generation so that it waits for a Java debugger to attach first (by default, at port 8000).
 In Eclipse, use the debugging configuration "substratevm-localhost-8000" to attach to it.